‘Vanderpump Rules’ Star Scheana Marie Dishes On Her Romance With Boyfriend Brock Davies

 “[Brock] treats me right, I’ve never been with someone who made me feel so loved and not insecure.
 We are a good fit for each other,” Scheana explained to the magazine while attending Cinémoi’s 21st Annual Oscars Celebration on Sunday, February 9.

 According to Scheana, she and Brock are both very loud and outspoken and have been known to butt heads at times.
-However, despite their sometime stubborn ways, she and the professional rugby player have great communication.
+However, despite their sometimes stubborn ways, she and the professional rugby player have great communication.

 Scheana and Brock went public with their relationship on Instagram in November after meeting at a music festival through mutual friends and have been seen spending tons of time traveling with one another in the months since.
 In fact, just last month, the couple enjoyed a winter getaway with Scheana’s Vanderpump Rules co-stars, Tom Sandoval and Ariana Madix.

-“We have already traveled the world together,” Scheana gushed.
 “We did Australia, Bali, all over this country, New York and Vegas.”

 During Sunday night’s event, Scheana walked the red carpet solo but enjoyed a date night with Brock at the viewing dinner and afterparty for the 92nd Academy Awards in Beverly Hills, California.